Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Model Formulation

 The prey and predator biomass are denoted by $u$ and $v$, respectively.
-The intrinsic growth rate of prey species is $r$, and the parameter $d$ is their natural death rate.
+The growth rate of prey species is $r$, and the parameter $d$ is their natural death rate.
 The prey is involved in intra-specific competition at rate $p$.
-Lastly, $\overline{f}_{2}(u)$ denotes the prey-dependent functional response, and $\mu_{1}$ is the natural mortality rate of predator. \\ Though they have considered only prey-dependent functional response, there is literature stating that the predators affect each other's activities when they become large in number compared to the available prey biomass \cite{embar2014predator, skalski2001functional}.
-In this work, we have chosen a predator-dependent functional response, named as the Beddington-DeAngelis response, where it is considered that the predator species spend some time encountering each other except searching for and processing the prey.
-The predator-prey interaction stated in (\ref{eq:eq1}) with Beddington-DeAngelis functional response takes the form \cite{zhang2006study, thirthar2022fear, pal2019role, zhang2022impact}:
+Lastly, $\overline{f}_{2}(u)$ denotes the prey-dependent functional response, and $\mu_{1}$ is the natural mortality rate of predator.
+Though they have considered only prey-dependent functional response, there is literature stating that the predators affect each other's activities when they become large in number compared to the available prey biomass \cite{skalski2001functional}.
+In this work, we have chosen a predator-dependent functional response, named the Beddington-DeAngelis response, where it is considered that the predator species spend some time encountering each other except searching for and processing the prey.
+The Beddington–DeAngelis functional response is considered for modelling predation primarily due to its generality.
+Notably, the Holling type II response emerges as a special case when there is no mutual interference among predators.
+Predator-prey models incorporating the Beddington-DeAngelis functional response exhibit more intricate dynamical behaviour compared to those based on the Holling type II response.
+This complexity arises because, during the predation process, the time lost due to encounters between predators serves as a key factor in deriving the Beddington–DeAngelis functional response.
+Let us consider $t_{u}$ and $t_{v}$ as the handling times of the predator per prey and interaction time between two or more predators.
+Then, the maximum predation rate will be $a=1/t_{u}$.
+Moreover, the parameters $e_{u}$ and $e_{v}$ are the constants that signify the rate of the predator's movement to detect a prey and another predator, respectively \cite{cantrell2004spatial}.
+Then the parameter $b=1/(e_{u}t_{u})$ denotes the normalization coefficient relating the prey and predator biomass to their interacting environment \cite{deangelis1975model}.
+Here, $c$ is a quantity from $(0,1)$ that represents the positive contribution of the food consumed by the predator, converted into predator biomass, which makes `$ca$' the maximum growth of predator species.
+And lastly, as we have considered the predator's interference at the time of consumption, the parameter $l$ looks like $l=(e_{v}t_{v})/(e_{u}t_{u})$.
+So, the predator-prey interaction stated in (\ref{eq:eq1}) with the Beddington-DeAngelis functional response takes the form \cite{thirthar2022fear, zhang2022impact}: